Are there too many TV channels in today’s online age?

 Ofcom complaints about ISPs rose last year as we became more reliant on internet connectivity than ever before

-Read: How many ISPs does the UK need to be truly competitive?Despite improvements, broadband routers continue to struggle with whole-home coverage – but tri-band routers could be the solution
+Read: BritBox is 4 years old – has it been a success?Despite improvements, broadband routers continue to struggle with whole-home coverage – but tri-band routers could be the solution

 Read: Tri-band routers to banish patchy wifiHistory is littered with failed Google projects, reflecting the hit-and-miss nature of investing in new technologies